Hashuudev/Basic-Landing-Page/README.md

 # Basic-Landing-Page
 A simple website made exclusively for Basic Portfolio.

-# About
-A basic home page website which provides details of the user, from where you can know about him.

 # Tools Used
 The main framework used in building the landing page website is Html and CSS only.